Successfully further educate digitally

 • self-motivation for lifelong learning

-However, the digital driver's license of NOSA is only part of a larger blended learning.
-The concept is oriented towards the blended learning model "sandwich" and is structured as follows:
+However, the digital driver's license of NOSA is just one part of a larger blended learning initiative.
+The concept is based on the blended learning model "sandwich" and looks as follows:

-The success in practice: With the flexible blended learning concept, NOSA succeeds in training staff from various locations with consistently high quality, focusing strongly on presence.
-Above all, the commenting function of blink.it ensures very active participation from all participants with high individual learning success.
+Success in Practice: With the flexible blended learning concept, NOSA manages to train staff who are strongly focused on in-person attendance from various branches with consistently high quality.
+Above all, the comment function of blink.it ensures very active participation from all attendees with high individual learning success.

 Both of the above examples use the learning platform blink.it for their e-learning.
-The advantages: High security standards, easiest entry for everyone, and starting directly without installation and IT chaos.
+The advantages: High security standards, easiest access for everyone, and starting directly without installation and IT chaos.

 Simple e-learning for your company with blink.it

-Technology is not everything, but it is essential for the success of e-learning!
-At the learning platform blink.it, high usability is a priority: simple operation, appealing design, and the best possible support for success.Request a free admin demo now
+The technology is not everything, but it is essential for the success of an E-Learning!
+On the learning platform blink.it, high user-friendliness is a priority: Easy handling, appealing design, and the best possible support for success.Request a free admin demo now